hashgraph/hedera-sdk-reference/reference/core/TransactionId.md

 Each transaction ID must have a unique timestamp.
 Timestamp generation in the SDK fuzzes the current time so collisions are less likely

 ---

+##### `nonce`: `Uint64`

+The identifier for an internal transaction that was spawned as part of handling a user transaction.
+(These internal transactions share the transactionValidStart and accountID of the user transaction, so a nonce is necessary to give them a unique TransactionID.)

+An example is when a "parent" ContractCreate or ContractCall transaction calls one or more HTS precompiled contracts; each of the "child" transactions spawned for a precompile has a id with a different nonce.

+---